Trek Ride Club App

 Project Overview: Trek Ride Club App

-One of the biggest projects I have been a part of at Trek is the new “Trek Ride Club” app that is still currently in the works.
-Trek does not currently have a brand app to enhance customer engagement with the Trek brand.
-To solve this, a large team and I are creating a bike recording app that also has different features to get customers to engage in it.
+One of the biggest projects I have been a part of at Trek is the new “Trek Ride Club” app.
+Trek did not have a have a brand app to enhance customer engagement with the Trek brand.
+To solve this, a large team and I are created a bike recording app with many features to get customers to engage with Trek and immerse in the biking lifestyle.

 Role: Digital Product Design Lead

-I have been been the lead designer for this app from beginning to where we are at now.
-I am in charge of the entire experience form an ux/ui standpoint, including the UX roadmap for the product, research, strategy, vision and delivery of this new app.
-There is one other designer helping on the web version of the app that uses Treks current design system.
+I have been the lead designer for this app from end-to-end ands beyond.
+I am in charge of the entire experience form an ux/ui standpoint, including the UX roadmap for the product, research, strategy, testing and iterating, vision, delivery, and post launch retrospective of this new app.
+There is one other designer helping support the web version of the app that uses Treks current design system.

 Customer Problems